Corridor for Ghosts and Heralds

 ACCESSIBILITY

-The front entrance to The Stairwell Space is on Connecticut Ave and is equipped with an temporary access ramp which is available upon request.
+The front entrance to The Stairwell Space has limited accessibility.
+The front entrance has four large steps and a standard door opening.
 The building’s back entrance, accessible through the parking lot to the West of the building, is wheel-chair accessible to an elevator.
 Taking the elevator to the second floor will allow access to the gallery’s second level.
 If visitors attending these events need assistance, they can text Linda Colletta at 646-456-3622 prior to their arrival and share their ETA and any assistance needs.

 ABOUT US…